ang-zeyu/infisearch/docs/src/indexing_configuration.md

 Morsels stores fields that have `do_store: true` specified in the field configuration into a json file in the output folder.

-At search time, the search-lib package populates fields saved in this manner through the json files.
+At search time, the search-lib package retrieves and populates fields saved in this manner from the json files.

 The `field_store_block_size` parameter controls how many documents to store in one such json file.
 Batching multiple files together if the fields stored are small can lead to less files and better browser caching.